elixir-lang/elixir-lang.github.com/crash-course.markdown

 ## 7 Adding Elixir to existing Erlang programs

 Elixir compiles directly into BEAM byte code.
 This means that Elixir code can be called from Erlang and vice versa, without the need to write any bindings.
-All Elixir modules start with the "Elixir." prefix followed by the regular Elixir name.
-For example, here is how to use the UTF-8 aware String downcase from Elixir in Erlang:
+All Elixir modules start with the `Elixir.` prefix followed by the regular Elixir name.
+For example, here is how to use the utf-8 aware `String` downcase from Elixir in Erlang:

 ```erlang
 -module(bstring).